ipfs-cluster/ipfs-cluster/README.md

 The configuration file should probably be identical among all cluster members, except for the `id` and `private_key` fields.
 To facilitate configuration, `cluster_peers` includes its own address, but it does not have to.

-Once every cluster member has the configuration in place, you can run `ipfscluster-server` to start the cluster.
+Once every cluster member has the configuration in place, you can run `ipfs-cluster-service` to start the cluster.

-### `ipfscluster`
+### `ipfs-cluster-ctl`

-`ipfscluster` is the client application to manage the cluster servers and perform actions. `ipfscluster` uses the HTTP API provided by the server nodes.
+`ipfs-cluster-ctl` is the client application to manage the cluster nodes and perform actions. `ipfs-cluster-ctl` uses the HTTP API provided by the nodes.

-After installing, you can run `ipfscluster --help` to display general description and options, or alternatively `ipfscluster help [cmd]` to display information about supported commands.
+After installing, you can run `ipfs-cluster-ctl --help` to display general description and options, or alternatively `ipfs-cluster-ctl help [cmd]` to display information about supported commands.

 In summary, it works as follows:

 ```
-$ ipfscluster member ls                                                # list cluster members
+$ ipfs-cluster-ctl member ls                                                # list cluster members
-$ ipfscluster pin add Qma4Lid2T1F68E3Xa3CpE6vVJDLwxXLD8RfiB9g1Tmqp58   # pins a Cid in the cluster
+$ ipfs-cluster-ctl pin add Qma4Lid2T1F68E3Xa3CpE6vVJDLwxXLD8RfiB9g1Tmqp58   # pins a Cid in the cluster
-$ ipfscluster pin rm Qma4Lid2T1F68E3Xa3CpE6vVJDLwxXLD8RfiB9g1Tmqp58    # unpins a Cid from the cluster
+$ ipfs-cluster-ctl pin rm Qma4Lid2T1F68E3Xa3CpE6vVJDLwxXLD8RfiB9g1Tmqp58    # unpins a Cid from the cluster
-$ ipfscluster status                                                   # display tracked Cids information
+$ ipfs-cluster-ctl status                                                   # display tracked Cids information
-$ ipfscluster sync Qma4Lid2T1F68E3Xa3CpE6vVJDLwxXLD8RfiB9g1Tmqp58      # recover Cids in error status
+$ ipfs-cluster-ctl sync Qma4Lid2T1F68E3Xa3CpE6vVJDLwxXLD8RfiB9g1Tmqp58      # recover Cids in error status
 ```

 ### Go